Jaguar I-PACE interior

 - 3. Only takes 1 minute

 Where Teslas comes with one vast portrait touchscreen, the Jaguar I-Pace has three smaller displays.
 There’s one behind the steering wheel replaces conventional analogue dials while the two on the centre console control all the car’s climate control, satellite navigation and media playback functions.
+There’s also a haptic central rotary controller.

 There are two levels of Meridien sound system to choose between, the entry-level 380-watt coming on S and SE cars, and the 825-watt one on HSE models.
 In truth, they both sound great.